 We go to considerable lengths to ensure that the information on our site is accurate, but if it's not entirely clear that a money transfer facility is available with a specific card check with the provider before signing up.

-How to do a money transfer
+How to make a money balance transfer

 Money transfers work in a similar way to normal balance transfers, where the balance is moved to another card as this guide explains in more detail.
 But that doesn't mean they're exactly the same.

-Here's how the process works, in three steps.
+Here's how the process works, in three steps:

 1. The card application